Climate Change

 • Sharing, discussion, and alignment of all aspects of the E (Environment) of ESG

-• Chair: Executive Officer for Technology Functions (Environment & Safety)
+• Chair: Executive Officer for Technology Functions (Environment, Safety, Health)

 Committee members: Presidents of SBUs, Senior General Manager of the Production Center, Senior General Manager of Corporate Production Technology, Senior General Manager of Corporate Research and Development, and others